 By George Theocharides

-The writer is an associate professor of finance at Cyprus International Institute of Management (CIIM) and the director of the MSc in financial services.
-This article first appeared in the InFocus magazine.
+(*) Theocharides is an associate professor of finance at the Cyprus International Institute of Management (CIIM) and the Director of the MSc in Financial Services.